borntofrappe/game-development/06 Angry Birds/README.md

 0. initialize a world and a body

-1. imulate a dynamic body and solid ground
+1. simulate a dynamic body and solid ground

 2. add a series of kinematic bodies